-An automated phone or interactive voice response system is a phone system that interacts with callers without a real human on the line.
+An automated answering service or interactive voice response system is a phone system that interacts with callers without a real human on the line.
 The entire phone call, or phone tree portion of the phone call, is done through interactions with a preset machine.

 Automated phone system strengths:

 Automated phone system weaknesses:

 - Lack of human interaction negatively impacts customer service

 - Inefficiency in automated systems can frustrate or confuse callers

 - Without regular oversight, there is a risk of undiscovered malfunctions

 The bottom line: While automation may sound like a great idea, an automated phone system runs the risk of alienating you from your customers or a potential new customer, by putting a mechanical wall between them and you.
 It can save you money, but it also runs the risk of costing you priceless customers and time.

 A virtual receptionist service is a real, live receptionist answering the phone for your business and a key part of your business’ team and tech toolkit—but instead of working out of your office, they work out of their own.
 At Ruby, they’re located in Portland, Oregon.

 Different virtual receptionist services offer different suites of features.
 Ruby Receptionists offers a full-suite of phone services including: